 Technical changes which improve the performance of the device may be made without prior notice!
-Printed in the Federal Republic of Germany

 All rights reserved.
 No part of this work may be reproduced in any form (by photocopying, microfilm or any other method) or stored, processed, copied or distributed by electronic means without the written permission of Kollmorgen Europe GmbH.